juneunjaypark/juneunjaypark/content/authors/admin/_index.md

 ---

 <p style="text-align: justify;">
-Juneun Jay Park is a Clinical Psychology PhD Student at the University of Missouri.
+Juneun Jay Park is a PhD student in Clinical Psychology at the University of Missouri.
 </p>

 <p style="text-align: justify;">
-His research focuses on addiction and sleep, exploring real-world behavioral, contextual, and physiological dynamics.
+Jay's research focuses on addiction and sleep, exploring real-world behavioral, contextual, and physiological dynamics.
 He aims to contribute to the development of adaptive interventions that provide context-sensitive support, reduce the risk of relapse, and promote long-term recovery.
 </p>

 <p style="text-align: justify;">